St. Basil’s Cathedral and the Triumph of Ivan the Terrible

 Tragedy and the Remaking of St. Basil’s

-After recovering from his illness, he and his family went to Suzdal to pray at the Convent of the Intercession.
-On their way back to Moscow, Ivan’s infant son, Dmitry, died.
+What prompted Ivan to revisit the design of his cathedral again and again?
+Contemporary accounts offer no explanation.
+However, we do know that Ivan experienced multiple personal crisis during this period.
+In March 1553, Ivan grew seriously ill.
+Anticipating death, he asked the boyars to swear loyalty to his infant son.
+Some at first resisted.
+Though they eventually came around, Ivan began to feel his dynasty’s position was more precarious than he had originally thought.
+After recovering from his illness, he, his wife, and infant son, Dmitry, went to Suzdal to pray at the Convent of the Intercession.
+On their way back to Moscow, Dmitry died.
 The official history records that both Ivan and his wife, Anastasia, were devastated.
 This was their third lost child in three years, two infant girls having died before Dmitry was born.

 Protector and Disseminator of the One True Faith